ameliasun-12/Household-Pulse-Survey-Mental-Health-Care-Survey-Data-Analysis/README.md

 - The time period that data was taken was from October 28th, 2020 to May 9th, 2022.
 - More than 50,000 people were surveyed.
 - The data values represent the percent of people who answered yes, in other words, people who needed mental healthcare.
+- The term "Mental Health Value" will be used in order to describe the percentage of people who demonstrated a need for mental health care in the study.

 [Link to the dataset](https://catalog.data.gov/dataset/mental-health-care-in-the-last-4-weeks) & [Link to the landing page](https://www.cdc.gov/nchs/covid19/pulse/mental-health-care.htm)